rsonquery/rsonpath/README.md

 ## Install

-To install the `simdpath` executable run:
+To install the `rsonpath` executable run:

 ```bash
 make install